-In 2000, Singh and Santhosh \cite{sin} first introduced the concept of a divisor graph.
+Singh and Santhosh \cite{sin} first introduced the concept of a divisor graph.
 A {\em divisor graph} $\Gamma$ is a simple graph with $V(\Gamma)$ as a subset of the set of positive integers, and any two distinct $x,y\in V(\Gamma)$, $\{x,y\}\in E(\Gamma)$ if and only if either $x\mid y$ or $y\mid x$.
-A graph which is isomorphic to a divisor graph is also called a {\em divisor graph}.
+A graph isomorphic to a divisor graph is called a {\em divisor graph}.
 That is to say, if $\Gamma$ is a divisor graph, then there exists an injection $\alpha$ from $V(\Gamma)$ to the set of positive integers such that $\Gamma$ is isomorphic to the divisor graph with vertex set $\alpha(V(\Gamma))$, where $\alpha$ is called a {\em divisor labeling} of $\Gamma$.
 In 2001, Chartrand {\em et al.} \cite{Char} studied the following question: \begin{ques} Which graphs are divisor graphs? \end{ques} Specifically, they showed that, a graph $\Gamma$ is a divisor graph if and only if there exists an orientation $D$ of $\Gamma$ such that every vertex of $D$ is a transmitter, a receiver, or a transitive vertex.
-Afterward, Frayer \cite{Fr} also studied Question~\ref{ques1} and showed that for a divisor graph $\Gamma$ with a transitive vertex, $\Gamma \times \Delta$ is a divisor graph if and only if $E(\Delta)=\emptyset$.
+Afterward, Frayer \cite{Fr} also studied Question~\ref{ques1} and showed that, for a divisor graph $\Gamma$ with a transitive vertex, $\Gamma \times \Delta$ is a divisor graph if and only if $E(\Delta)=\emptyset$.
 In 2006, Vinh proved that a graph $\Gamma$ is a divisor graph if and only if $\Gamma$ has a transitive orientation (see Theorem~\ref{dg-o}).
 In 2012, Al-Addasi {\em et al.} \cite{Ala} characterized the graphs $\Gamma$ and $\Delta$ for which the Cartesian product of $\Gamma$ and $\Delta$ is a divisor graph.
 They also show that divisor graphs form a proper subclass of perfect graphs.
 Number theoretic graphs are one of the emerging fields in graph theory.
-Recently, Ravi and Desikan \cite{RD23} gave a brief survey on divisor graphs and divisor function graphs.
+Recently, Ravi and Desikan \cite{RD23} published a brief survey on divisor graphs and divisor function graphs.

-The zero-divisor graph is the most famous and the most important among all graphs associated with a ring, which was first introduced by Beck \cite{Be}.
+The zero-divisor graph is very famous among all graphs associated with a ring, which was first introduced by Beck \cite{Be}.
 Osba and Alkam \cite{Os} studied this question: Which zero-divisor graphs are divisor graphs?
 Motivated by Question~\ref{ques1}, in this paper, we will study the following question:

 \begin{ques} Which coprime graphs are divisor graphs? \end{ques}